Last Updated on April 4, 2021 by Jim Ferri

 In fact, each time I visit I always discover some little nugget of something new to do or experience.

-Mexico City is so large, and sits upon so many centuries of culture; one can always find something of interest.
+Mexico City, one of the top 10 places in Mexico, is so large, and sits upon so many centuries of culture that one can always find something of interest.

 From Chapultepec Castle to its colonial neighborhoods, the Frida Kahlo Museum to the Museum of Anthropology, Reforma to the Zócalo and beyond, I discover things that intrigue me in umpteen museums and galleries, bars and restaurants, historic churches and historic neighborhoods spread all about the sprawling metropolis.